French Algeria: Resistance of Lalla Fatma N'Soumer

-Traditional sources tell that a strong bond was formed between Lalla Fadhma and Boubaghla.
+Traditional sources tell that a strong bond was formed between Lalla Fatma and Boubaghla.
 She saw this as a wedding of peers, rather than the traditional submission as a slave to a husband.
 In fact, at that time Boubaghla left his first wife (Fatima Bent Sidi Aissa) and sent back to her owner a slave he had as a concubine (Halima Bent Messaoud).
-But on her side, Lalla Fadhma wasn't free: even if she was recognized as tamnafeqt ("woman who left her husband to get back to his family", a Kabylia institution), the matrimonial tie with her husband was still in place, and only her husband's will could free her.
+But on her side, Lalla Fatma wasn't free: even if she was recognized as tamnafeqt ("woman who left her husband to get back to his family," a Kabylia institution), the matrimonial tie with her husband was still in place, and only her husband's will could free her.
 However he did not agree to this, even when offered large bribes.
-The love between Fadhma and Bou remained platonic, but there were public expressions of this feeling between the two.
+The love between Fatma and Boubaghla remained platonic, but there were public expressions of this feeling between the two.

-Fadhma was personally present at many fights in which Boubaghla was involved, particularly the battle of Tachekkirt won by Boubaghla forces (18–19 July 1854), where the French general Jacques Louis César Randon was caught but managed to escape later.
+Fatma was personally present at many fights in which Boubaghla was involved, particularly the battle of Tachekkirt won by Boubaghla forces (18–19 July 1854), where the French general Jacques Louis César Randon was caught but managed to escape later.
 On 26 December 1854, Boubaghla was killed; some sources claim it was due to treason of some of his allies.
 The resistance was left without a charismatic leader and a commander able to guide it efficiently.
-For this reason, during the first months of 1855, on a sanctuary built on top of the Azru Nethor peak, not far from the village where Fadhma was born, there was a great council among combatants and important figures of the tribes in Kabylie.
-They decided to grant Lalla Fadhma, assisted by her brothers, the command of combat.
+For this reason, during the first months of 1855, on a sanctuary built on top of the Azru Nethor peak, not far from the village where Fatma was born, there was a great council among combatants and important figures of the tribes in Kabylia.
+They decided to grant Lalla Fatma, assisted by her brothers, the command of combat.

-Resistance of Emir Abd al Qadir
+Resistance of Emir Abd al-Qadir

 The French faced other opposition as well in the area.
-The superior of a religious brotherhood, Muhyi ad Din, who had spent time in Ottoman jails for opposing the bey's rule, launched attacks against the French and their makhzen allies at Oran in 1832.
-In the same year, jihad was declared and to lead it tribal elders chose Muhyi ad Din's son, twenty-five-year-old Abd al Qadir.
-Abd al Qadir, who was recognized as Amir al-Muminin (commander of the faithful), quickly gained the support of tribes throughout Algeria.
+The superior of a religious brotherhood, Muhyi ad-Din, who had spent time in Ottoman jails for opposing the bey's rule, launched attacks against the French and their makhzen allies at Oran in 1832.
+In the same year, jihad was declared and to lead it tribal elders chose Muhyi ad-Din's son, twenty-five-year-old Abd al-Qadir.
+Abd al-Qadir, who was recognized as Amir al-Muminin (commander of the faithful), quickly gained the support of tribes throughout Algeria.
 A devout and austere marabout, he was also a cunning political leader and a resourceful warrior.
-From his capital in Tlemcen, Abd al Qadir set about building a territorial Muslim state based on the communities of the interior but drawing its strength from the tribes and religious brotherhoods.
+From his capital in Tlemcen, Abd al-Qadir set about building a territorial Muslim state based on the communities of the interior but drawing its strength from the tribes and religious brotherhoods.
 By 1839, he controlled more than two-thirds of Algeria.
 His government maintained an army and a bureaucracy, collected taxes, supported education, undertook public works, and established agricultural and manufacturing cooperatives to stimulate economic activity.